How to get rid of unwanted pests in your tank

 When you want to go about setting up a marine tank for reefing or in case you already do have a marine aquarium, then it is very important that you know how to get rid of pests that are present in your tank.
 So, here are a few pests that inhabit tanks and the ways in which you can get rid of them…

-The solution: The best way to get rid of them is by trapping them by using one of the various commercial traps that can be obtained in the market.
-Keep in mind that the bristles give a very powerful sting and also, the larger worms can bite.
+The solution: The best way to get rid of them is by trapping them by using one of the various commercial traps that can be obtained in the market or manually removing them.
+Keep in mind that the bristles may give a very powerful sting and also, the larger worms can bite.
 So make sure that you use strong gloves or a pair of tongs when you are removing them.

 The Solution: Use a commercial or DIY your own trap to catch them but be careful as these shrimp are extremely aggressive.